 Members should participate in, and share with each other and with suppliers, information and results of, tests, trials and intercomparisons of instruments and systems, for the mutual benefit of both WIGOS and suppliers.

 Note: Suppliers of instruments, systems and related products should be evaluated and selected on the basis of their ability to meet requirements and on the past performance of their products and services.

+Guide: WMO-No. 100, Chapter 2; 2.1 Introduction

 _______